Fudan-iGEM/2025-wiki/pages/safety.md

 In the 24Model framework, safety evaluation is conducted systematically across multiple dimensions, as outlined in the table below.

-#### Comprehensive Table of Laboratory Safety Evaluation Dimensions
+**Table 1: Comprehensive Table of Laboratory Safety Evaluation Dimensions**

 | Dimension Level          | Main Categories                 | Key Evaluation Areas                                         | Description                                                  |
 | ------------------------ | ------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |